What Is Noise Pollution in Ireland?

 There are lots of different types of noise pollution in Ireland and the way to deal with them depends on their cause.
 There are some types of noise pollution that are just going to be a fact of life depending on where you live but there are others where you'll be able to make a complaint.

-With either public works or commercial activities, such as nightclubs and pubs, both bodies managing these works or events need to have taken the necessary steps in order to reduce noise pollution as much as possible.
+- Commercial Noise and Maintenance — With either public works or commercial activities, such as nightclubs and pubs, both bodies managing these works or events need to have taken the necessary steps in order to reduce noise pollution as much as possible.
 If found not to have done so, local authorities can serve a notice in order to make them take the sufficient steps.

-Environmental noises usually count as road traffic, rail traffic or workplace noise that might occur.
+- Environmental Noise — Environmental noises usually count as road traffic, rail traffic or workplace noise that might occur.
 These types of noises are usually controlled by your local authority and apply especially to built-up areas.

-Transport noises can come from any type of transport such as motorbikes, cars or planes.
-If air traffic noise pollution is the issue, then you’ll usually be referred to the Irish Aviation Authority.
+- Transport Noise — Transport noises can come from any type of transport such as motorbikes, cars or planes.
+If air traffic noise pollution is the issue, then you'll usually be referred to the Irish Aviation Authority.
 A car horn cannot be used in a built-up area between 11pm and 7am.

 What Types of Domestic Noise Are There?

 Domestic noises can vary in where they come from and there are different rules that apply to the different types.
 In most instances, the Garda will deal with an issue of noise pollution if you have not managed to resolve it with the offending person verbally.
-Here’s a list of the different types of domestic noise pollution:

-If the noise pollution is coming from renting tenants, you should first try to resolve the issue with them face to face.
+- Rented Properties — If the noise pollution is coming from renting tenants, you should first try to resolve the issue with them face to face.
 If this fails and the tenant still continues, you can get in touch with the landlord to get them to enforce the lease agreement.
 Your local authority can also help you deal with the noise complaint.

-If you’re suffering from noise pollution due to a dog’s barking, you can refer to a domestic court in order to get the owner to exercise due control over their pet.
+- Pets — If you're suffering from noise pollution due to a dog's barking, you can refer to a domestic court in order to get the owner to exercise due control over their pet.
 This can also lead to limiting the number of dogs on the premises.

-Alarms are legally required to cease after 15 minutes of sounding.
+- Alarms — Alarms are legally required to cease after 15 minutes of sounding.
 Any alarm installer needs to be approved and licensed before they are permitted to do installations and must obey European standards.

 What Are the Noise Pollution Hours in Ireland?